 - Energy efficiency

-It’s important that high performance window and door sealants are able to adhere to these new materials to ensure successful function of the building envelope.
+However, as these windows and doors continue to grow in popularity, it’s important to ensure high performance sealants are able to adhere to these new materials to ensure successful function of the building envelope.

 Importance of Compatible Technologies

 It is important to ensure the window and door sealants are compatible with the flashing and waterproofing system.
 Failure to use compatible technologies can often result in water and air filtration around the window or door unit, since the sealant will be unable to form a proper bond.
 It can also cause premature deterioration of the flashing tape protection.